ArtiomEzepchick/Weather_App/README.md

 # Weather App

 Currently working on this project.
+You can also see it on github-pages (project is deployed).

 - The project is written in TypeScript.
 - Redux is used as a state manager.
 And Redux Saga used as Middleware.